jfozard/nvs_test/README.md

 - Also (small) auxillary losses applied to the occupancy of the rendered views.
 This attempted to stop the NeRF filling the entire volume of the frustrum, but had little effect in practice.

 - Only one or two (not three) views supplied for each batch, in order to train at batch size>1 on consumer hardware.
+(For later training up to three views supplied.)

 - Increased noise level in diffusion model - seems to help the model whilst training give better predictions of x0, conditioned on the NeRF renderings, far more quickly than the deault setting - but may hinder overall performance of method